KaseyTheJackal/checkblenderupdates/README.md

 # TODO
-Make the script automatically download, mount, and install, the new version of Blender
+Make the script automatically mount, and install, the new version of Blender

 # Getting started